 See the 67% returns on VOO (Vanguard’s S&P 500 Tracking Fund) for investors who could put extra cash in March 2020.

 Google Finance Screenshot [Jan 6, 2021]: From a low of $204 in March 2020 to $341 in Jan 2021, VOO has risen 67% so far.

 Resolution 5.
 Diversify Your Investment Portfolio And Automate Your Investments

 Stocks, ETFs, Bonds, Cash – all are good.
-But have you though about buying assets outside the stock and bond market?
+But have you thought about buying assets outside the stock and bond market?
 You can consider investing in real estate or commodities or even cryptocurrencies.
-All assets have risks and returns associated with them, but diversifying outside of stock market could help diversify the risks.
+All assets have risks and returns associated with them, but diversifying outside of the stock market could help diversify the risks.
 For example, when the stock market crashes, your investments in real estate could still be doing well.
 Cryptocurrencies are very volatile (hence risky) but they have rewarded investors in 2020 with great returns.
 Consider adding multiple assets to your portfolio based on your risk appetite and automate the investments into those assets.

 - Diversify Portfolio with Alternative Investing

 - Should I Invest in Bitcoin?